OpenBankingUK/conformance-suite/docs/discovery.md

 GET /accounts/5000000001
 ```

-So in summary, using the `resouceId` section of the discovery file is one way of specificying which resource id to use for detailed calls when a list of candidate resource calls are available.
+So in summary, using the `resouceIds` section of the discovery file is one way of specificying which resource id to use for detailed calls when a list of candidate resource calls are available.